nariman-dehghani/Optimization/README.md

     "Evolutionary Optimization for Resilience-Based Planning for Power Distribution Networks"

 # RAP.py
-This is a simple example for LP formulation with Gurobi-Python This problem is called Resource Assignment Problem (RAP).
+This is a simple example for LP formulation with Gurobi-Python.
+This problem is called Resource Assignment Problem (RAP).
 This code is entirely based on the following link:
     https://www.gurobi.com/resource/tutorial-mixed-integer-linear-programming/